AlEmerich/capstone-project/README.md

 ####

-Nowadays, Boston Dynamics made a huge advances in humanoïd robotic by designing Atlas@doi:10.1002/rob.21559, who was able to do a perfect backflip, or walk on a non-flat ground.
-In terms of simulation,
-@2013-TOG-MuscleBasedBipeds desgined a muscle based avatar with two legs which can take a lot of shape.
-According to that shape and environment (e.g. the gravity), they were able to teach the creature to stand and walk, and it learned the proper gait (one creature with small legs figured out itself it is easier to jump).@2013-TOG-MuscleBasedBipeds All that studies could be used in many areas.
+Nowadays, Boston Dynamics made a huge advances in humanoïd robotic by designing Atlas, who was able to do a perfect backflip, or walk on a non-flat ground.
+In terms of simulation, Geijtenbeek et al. desgined a muscle based avatar with two legs which can take a lot of shape.
+According to that shape and environment (e.g. the gravity), they were able to teach the creature to stand and walk, and it learned the proper gait (one creature with small legs figured out itself it is easier to jump).
+All that studies could be used in many areas.
 Healthcare institute could design better articial arm or leg, or could give more efficient companion robots to their patient.
 That last one could be use in all